Commodification of water: Government to governance

-Criticisms of commodification
+Criticisms

 Although the extent to which water has been commodified is of debate, attempts to do so have led to improvements in biological and chemical water quality as the environment has been prioritised to a greater degree in decision making.
 The benefits of commodification are well documented by its neoliberal proponents however criticisms concerning commodification and market environmentalism as a solution to environmental problems are less considered.
 Commodification inherently requires the enclosure of public assets to allow trade within the market place as economic goods.
 Criticism of this process identifies commodification as a systemic flaw within the capitalist system.
 Marx's theory of primitive accumulation describes how the capitalist system needs to continually expand into non-capitalist sectors which would have originally taken place through imperialism.
 Marx's criticism of commodification refers to this reckless addiction to growth and extends to the manner in which it changes a good's materiality so that natural objects lose their use value simply in exchange for a price.
 He believed that commodification transformed not only goods but relationships previously untouched by commerce, harming society in the process.
 David Harvey built upon Marx's theory and coined the phrase "accumulation by dispossession" which refers to this notion of expansion but considers it inherent within the capitalist system, which will find ways other than imperialism to achieve its goal.
 This form of capital accumulation tends to direct wealth away from the poor towards the elite and direct capital from the public to the private sector.
 This has exacerbated social inequality and directed natural resources away from their geographical context causing damage to ecosystems across the globe.